 Original Broadway Cast, 1988 (RCA) (3 / 5) It’s generally agreed that Chess flopped on Broadway because of the awful book that Richard Nelson wrote around the score in a vain, inept effort to make dramatic sense of it all.
 Tim Rice reworked his lyrics extensively, but most of the revisions are not improvements.
 Some songs were added, most notable among them the hauntingly beautiful “Someone Else’s Story.”
 As performed by Judy Kuhn, playing Florence, that number alone would justify the purchase of this recording, but there is much more to recommend it.
 Philip Casnoff as the American chess champ (now named Freddie) is superb; in his amazing performance of the extremely rangy and difficult “Pity the Child,” he maintains full vocal control while not stinting on the song’s outsized emotions.
 Also, in contrast to Murray Head, Casnoff actually sounds American, which matters for this role in terms of the plot.
 The late David Carroll brought a major voice to the role of the Russian champ (now named Anatoly), and his Russian accent sounds excellent.
-Overall, this single CD of highlights from the score has its pleasures but does not supplant the original recording. — M.P.
+Overall, this single CD of highlights from the score has its many pleasures, even if it certainly does not supplant the original recording. — M.P.